mindwind/my-draft/note/book_the_leadership_pipline.md

 ## 3. From Managing Others to Managing Managers
 Training first-line managers is the art of creating a supportive environment that allows mistakes but not failure.

+## 4. From Managing Managers to Functional Managers
+This leader's calendar, too, is skewed to manage upwards and horizontally.
+Think strategically and manage with the whole function in mind.

+## 5. From Functional Manager to Business Manager
+Think in terms of profitability and sustainable competitive advantage in a global context.